lucaGazzola/miningUtils/README.md

 # miningUtils
 useful programs for mining rigs

-# check.py
+# checkConnection_win.py
-python script that check for internet connection and starts/stops the mining process accordingly. substitute start_only_eth.bat with your mining script.
+python script that checks for internet connection and starts/stops the mining process accordingly.

+substitute

+  start_only_eth.bat

+with your mining script.